kpcyrd/worker-ratelimit/README.md

 }
 ```

-Iteract with your KV-backed ratelimits like this:
+Interact with your KV-backed ratelimits like this:

 ```rust
 let ratelimits = setup_ratelimiter();